The term ‘liquidation’ refers to the formal insolvency process whereby any business activity ceases and the company is terminated.

 Whilst putting a business into voluntary liquidation may seem like an easy way to write off bad debt and close a company, it is important to remember that company directors are under a legal obligation to act within the creditors’ best interests.
 Consequently, if it is revealed that the directors are exploiting liquidation as a means of not paying creditors debts purposefully, it might result in the directors being held personally responsible for paying some or all of the debts.

 If the company has assets to realise (sell), it is possible the assets will raise enough money to cover costs of the liquidation and no personal contributions will be required by the directors.
 If a company has no assets of any value to realise, then placing a company into a CVL is more costly for the directors as the procedure would need to be self-funded.
 The initial upfront costs for a CVL vary and will vary on a case by case basis.

 If the company directors are not able to self-fund CVL costs ‘up-front’ and there are no sellable assets, there are two options:

 - Compulsory Liquidation

 Compulsory Liquidation involves either HMRC or a creditor forcing a company into liquidation and is one option for companies that are unable to self-fund a CVL.
 In this instance, the winding-up petition costs are paid for by the company’s trade creditor or HMRC.
-Initially the case will be passed to the Official Receiver who may choose to pass the case to an independent firm of Insolvency Practitioners.
+Initially, the case will be passed to the official receiver who may choose to pass the case to an independent firm of insolvency practitioners.

 - Strike off or company dissolution

 In certain instances, a company may be able to make an application to Companies House to be struck off the register and dissolved.
 There is, however, a lot of compliance required to ensure this process is carried out correctly.
 If the statutory compliance is not followed the application will be rejected.
-Wilson Field have staff experienced in assisting with the company dissolution process, so if you feel you would help or are simply too busy, contact us now.
+We have staff experienced in assisting with the company dissolution process, so if you feel you would help or are simply too busy, contact us now.